bbauska/front-end-web-ui/README.md

 And once the installation is complete, let's go ahead and verify that Node.js has been installed correctly.

-Open up a terminal window or a command window and add the prompt, type **node-v** to check the version of node installed.
+Open up a terminal window or a command window and add the prompt, type <b>node-v</b> to check the version of node installed.

-Similarly, check **npm-v** to check the version of NPM installed.
+Similarly, check <b>npm-v</b> to check the version of NPM installed.
 I am starting with these versions of node and NPM, and the subsequent exercises will be based on these.

 Even if you install the later version, I'm pretty sure that it would be backward compatible.